Federal Hill, Kuala Lumpur

 Federal Hill (Bukit Persekutuan) is a low-density and affluent residential area in Kuala Lumpur, Malaysia.
 This residential area was developed during the British colonial era.

 Federal Hill is covered by an 18 acre secondary forest.
-It is bordered by Lebuhraya Mahameru to the northeast, Jalan Travers to the southeast and Jalan Maarof to the southwest.
+It is bordered by Lebuhraya Sultan Iskanda to the northeast, Jalan Travers to the southeast and Jalan Maarof to the southwest.
 KL Sentral is located across Jalan Bangsar.
 The Lake Gardens is situated adjacent to Federal Hill.

 History

 Federal Hill was formerly a swampy land.
 In 1896, rubber estates were established and were mostly privately owned by European government servants.
 Today, some remnants of rubber trees can still be found here.

 Among the earliest government buildings placed here is the Bangsar Hospital (European Hospital) which was built in the early 1900s.
 It is now developed as the Health Institute or Institut Pengurusan Kesihatan.
 The most significant building is the Galeri Sri Perdana, which was formerly the Prime Minister's official residence.